Kerrville, Texas: History

 The Civil War slowed Kerrville's development, but with the start of the Reconstruction era, Kerrville's economic boom and ethnic diversification continued anew as demand grew in San Antonio for lumber, produce, and craftsmen.
 Kerrville's boom was also catalyzed by the combination of the cessation of Indian raids and the expansion into the business of cattle, sheep, and goat ranching.
-Cattle drives punctuated the boom-years of the late 1880s and the 1890s.
-In 1887, the San Antonio and Aransas Pass Railway reached Kerrville, and in 1889 the town incorporated, with an aldermanic form of city government.
+Cattle drives punctuated the boom years of the late 1880s and the 1890s.
+In 1887, the San Antonio and Aransas Pass Railway reached Kerrville, and in 1889, the town incorporated, with an aldermanic form of city government.

 The Kerrville Water Works Company began to provide water for town dwellers in 1894.
 Telephone service was introduced in 1896, and the city began to pave streets in 1912.
 Kerrville adopted a "commission" form of city government in 1917, then changed to the "city-manager" form in 1928.
 In 1942, the town adopted a home-rule charter, while continuing with a city manager.
 Kerrville has displayed steady population growth throughout the 20th century, increasing from 1,423 residents in 1900 to 2,353 in 1920, 5,572 in 1940, 8,901 in 1960, and 15,276 in 1980.
 Its economic base has diversified and broadened through business, agriculture, light manufacturing, health care, transportation, services, education, the arts, and tourism.
-By the mid-1990s the Wall Street Journal described Kerrville as one of the wealthiest small towns in America.
-By 1995, the city's official population was still under 18,000, with another 20,000 people in relatively affluent residential areas south of the river and in the rest of the county.
-In 2000, the population reached 20,425.
-Much of the growth in population included retirees and young professionals and semiprofessionals; for many years Kerrville also experienced significant out-migration of young adults raised in the area.
+By the mid-1990s, the Wall Street Journal described Kerrville as one of the wealthiest small towns in America.
+By 1995, the city's official population was still under 18,000, with another 20,000 people in relatively affluent residential areas south of the river and the rest of the county.
+In 2000, its population reached 20,425.
+Much of the growth included retirees and young professionals and semiprofessionals; for many years, Kerrville also experienced significant emigration of young adults raised in the area.

 Geography

 Kerrville is located in eastern Kerr County.
 Via I-10, it is 65 mi northwest of San Antonio and 52 mi southeast of Junction.
-SH 16 (Sidney Baker Street) is the main road through the center of Kerrville.
+SH 16 is the main road through the center of Kerrville.
 SH 16 leads northeast 24 mi to Fredericksburg and southwest the same distance to Medina.
 SH 173 leads south 25 mi to Bandera, while SH 27 leads west 6 mi to Ingram and east 18 mi to Comfort.

-According to the United States Census Bureau, Kerrville has a total area of 53.7 km2, of which 52.6 km2 are land and 1.1 km2 (2.00%) are covered by water.
+According to the United States Census Bureau, Kerrville has a total area of 53.7 km2, of which 52.6 km2 are land and 1.1 km2 (2.00%) is covered by water.
 The Guadalupe River runs through the city, with the downtown area sitting on the northeastern side.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Kerrville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Kerrville has a humid subtropical climate, Cfa on climate maps.